B.C. judge denies application to extend injunction at Fairy Creek | CBC News

 He wrote that the factors in favour of extending the injunction are outweighed by "the public interest in protecting the court from the risk of further depreciation of its reputation."

-To date, police have made more than 1,000 arrests in connection with their enforcement of the six-month interlocutory injunction order.
+As of Monday evening, police have made more than 1,100 arrests in connection with their enforcement of the six-month interlocutory injunction order.
+As of Sept.
+13, 101 criminal contempt charges have been approved by the B.C.
+Prosecution Service, according to Thompson's decision.

 The order was first granted in April, prohibiting protesters from blocking logging routes or interfering with road construction and timber harvest.
 Teal Cedar had asked for a 12-month extension, but Thompson's decision means the injunction now expires at 4 p.m.
 PT on Tuesday.